-The Pixel 2 XL is the second-gen, looking to replace one of our favourite 2016 phones.
+The Pixel 2 XL is the second-generation large-scale phone, looking to replace one of our favourite 2016 phones.
 It's an ambitious device, switching to an 18:9 display and looking to refine the bodywork of the previous device.

 What's new for the Google Pixel 2 XL?

 - 18:9 aspect ratio display

 Google has kept a design quirk in the Pixel 2 XL: it's got that split two-finish rear, as we saw on the original model.
 It's reduced on this model – which, by the way, is manufactured by LG – leaving only a small section at the rear top that's glass, with the rest of the body metal.